 Welcome to Southwind District

-As a part of K-State Research and Extension, Southwind District programs present educational information and programming related to agriculture and natural resources, family and consumer sciences, 4-H youth development, and community vitality.
+As a part of K-State Extension, Southwind District programs present educational information and programming related to agriculture and natural resources, family and consumer sciences, 4-H youth development, and community vitality.

 We serve the people of Allen, Bourbon, Neosho and Woodson Counties and have offices in each of those counties.